geaux-computational-bio/contact-mode-score/README.md

 ## Dependencies

-    The codes have been tested on g++ 4.2.1
+    The codes have been tested on g++ 4.2.1, but any compilers supporting c++ standard libraries should work.

-## To do
+## To-Do

 Currently only sdf format for ligand and pdb for protein are supported.
 Improvements include:

-- To handle more formats, such mol2
+- To calculate RMSD

+- To calculate the fraction of non-specific contacts